rubycocos/feedparser/README.md

 Note: In plain vanilla RSS 2.0 there's no difference between (full) content and summary - everything is wrapped in a description element; however, best practice is using the content "module" from RSS 1.0 inside RSS 2.0.
+If there's no content module present the feed parser will "clone" the description and use one version for `item.summary` and the clone for `item.content`.

 Note: The content element will assume html content.